 Business Name: Address: WCHD Health Permit Number: Will this process be used at more than one location?
-Yes No If yes, list the names and permit numbers of each location: List all ingredients utilized for each food item prepared using this special process:

-List all equipment that will be utilized for each food item prepared using this special process: Please note: This equipment list must identify all pH monitoring equipment.
+If yes, list the names and permit numbers of each location: List all ingredients utilized for each food item prepared using this special process: List all equipment that will be utilized for each food item prepared using this special process: Please note: This equipment list must identify all continuous monitoring equipment used for cold storage.